taras/ember-pouchdb/README.md

 ##### EPDB.Storage#remove()

-Delete the database and return a promise that will resolve after the database was deleted.
+Delete the database and return a promise that will resolve after the database.

 ## Development